-Prior to joining the History Department at MSU, Dr. Leon spent over thirteen years at George Mason University’s History Department at the Roy Rosenzweig Center for History and New Media as Director of Public Projects, where she oversaw dozens of award-winning collaborations with library, museum, and archive partners from around the country, and served as a Director of the Omeka web publishing platform.
+Prior to joining the History Department at MSU, Dr. Leon spent over thirteen years at George Mason University’s History Department at the Roy Rosenzweig Center for History and New Media as Director of Public Projects, where she oversaw dozens of award-winning collaborations with library, museum, and archive partners from around the country.

-Dr. Leon’s program of research focuses on two area.
+Dr. Leon’s program of research focuses on two areas.
 First, she is an historian of American religion with a concentration on U.S. Catholicism.
-Second, she is specializes in digital methods with a focus on public history.
-As a result, Dr. Leon often is pursing many research tracks at once.
+Second, she specializes in digital methods with a focus on public history.
+As a result, Dr. Leon often is pursuing many research tracks at once.
 Currently, with the support of an NEH digital publication fellowship, she is at work on a digital project to surface and analyze the community networks and experiences of the cohort of people enslaved and sold by the Maryland Province Jesuits in the Eighteenth and Nineteenth Centuries.
-Simultaneously, she is building a major methodological project on doing community engaged digital public history.
+Simultaneously, she is building a major methodological project on doing community-engaged digital public history.

 Works in Progress: